 Oakley is a medium-sized city located in the state of California.
-With a population of 39,813 people and six constituent neighborhoods, Oakley is the 221st largest community in California.
+With a population of 44,688 people and seven constituent neighborhoods, Oakley is the 207th largest community in California.

 Housing costs in Oakley are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-The percentage of adults in Oakley with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.46% of adults in Oakley have a bachelor's degree or advanced degree.
+The citizens of Oakley are slightly better educated than the national average of 21.84% for all cities and towns, with 21.85% of adults in Oakley having a bachelor's degree or advanced degree.

 Oakley is an extremely ethnically-diverse city.
 The people who call Oakley home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Oakley residents report their race to be White, followed by Asian.
+The greatest number of Oakley residents report their race to be White, followed by Black or African-American.
 Oakley also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 36.88% of the city’s residents.
-Important ancestries of people in Oakley include Irish, Portuguese, English, and Italian.
+People of Hispanic or Latino origin account for 32.17% of the city’s residents.
+Important ancestries of people in Oakley include German, English, Irish, Italian, and European.

 The most common language spoken in Oakley is English.
 Other important languages spoken here include Spanish and Tagalog.